dpchamps/pixi-solid-jsx/readme.md

 Sylph's fine-grained reactivity enables performance characteristics that are difficult to achieve with traditional component-based rendering:

-- **Frame-synchronized effects**: All reactive updates are batched and executed within a single frame, collapsing multi-frame input latency (input → state → derived state → render) into a single tick.
+- **Frame-synchronized effects**: All reactive updates are scheduled to perform in a single tick.
+  - The scheduler will flush as many effect-cascades as possible within a budgeted frame window
 - **Granular updates**: Only the specific properties that changed are updated, not entire component trees.
-If a sprite's `x` position changes, only that property is set—nothing else re-renders.
+  - If a sprite's `x` position changes, only that property is set—nothing else re-renders.

-- **Predictable performance**: Effects are processed within a frame budget to prevent frame drops, with graceful degradation if the cascade exceeds the limit.
+**Examples**:

-**Real-world performance**: The [BasicReactivityLoadTest](./sandbox/readme-examples/BasicReactivityLoadTest.tsx) demonstrates 3,000+ individually tracked sprites, each with reactive position, scale, and rotation properties updating in real-time using coroutine-based easing animations—all while maintaining 60fps with minimal performance impact.
+- [BasicReactivityLoadTest](./packages/sylph-examples/readme-examples/BasicReactivityLoadTest.tsx) demonstrates 3,000+ individually tracked sprites, each with reactive position, scale, and rotation properties updating in real-time using coroutine-based easing animations—all while maintaining 60fps with minimal performance impact.

 This makes Sylph particularly well-suited for interactive visualizations, 2D games, and real-time data displays where declarative code and smooth performance are both important.